imapex/ioxduino/README.md

 ## IOx Router/Host

-[Cisco DevNet IOx Community]() is the best place for resources on developing with IOx.
+[Cisco DevNet IOx Community](https://developer.cisco.com/site/iox/index.gsp) is the best place for resources on developing with IOx.
 Before beginning this, or any other IOx app project, you can find information on preparing your router.
 This includes:

 * installing the correct IOS image
 * configuing IOS to enable IOx
 * loading the neccessary cartridges for running applications

-This demonstration runs as a Python PaaS application, so follow the preperation for that demonstration.
+This demonstration runs as a Python PaaS application, so follow the [PaaS QuickStart](https://developer.cisco.com/media/iox-dev-guide-7-12-16/getstarted/quickstart-paas/) preperation for that demonstration.

 ### Serial Port

 Because this demonstration uses the router's Serial Interface to connect to the Arduino, you'll need:

 * Additional configuration to enable the mapping of the Serial Interface to the IOx application
-	* See this link for information []()
+	* See this link for information [Cisco ISR 8xx - Enabling Serial Port](https://developer.cisco.com/media/iox-dev-guide-7-12-16/platforms/platform-isr8xx/#enabling-serial-port)
 * A compatible Serial cable for your router that exposes the TX/RX pins to conenct to the Arduino.

 #### SmartSerial Interface Cable Option